bhrdj/EarlyReading-ltse/README.md

 6. run ./build_all.sh
 7. If successfully built, the APK will live be in your project directory under `app/build/outputs/apk`.
 If not successfully built, check `build_log.txt` for more information.

+To get a Cloud Speech API key:

+1. Enable the Cloud Speech API by going to the Google Cloud [API Library](https://console.cloud.google.com/apis/library).
+2. Go to your Google Cloud [Credentials](https://console.cloud.google.com/apis/credentials) to create an API key.

 # What this library does (and important tricks for getting good results):

 The purpose of this library is to simulate an infinite connection to Google's